Managing Skincare During Perimenopause & Menopause

 • Protecting your skin from the sun by applying good quality SPF products before going out.

-• Consider using skincare products that contain pre & probiotics (such as Beauty & Vitality) as well as other skin nutrients such as retinols and peptides: pre & probiotics to help boost your skin’s microbiome to strengthen skin defences, help slow the signs of ageing, reduce fine lines and wrinkles; retinols (such as Vitamin A) to help cell regeneration, prevent acne, smooth fine lines and wrinkles and more; peptides (such as the Copper ingredient) to help stimulate collagen production.
+• Consider using skincare products that contain pre & probiotics as well as other skin nutrients such as retinols and peptides: pre & probiotics to help boost your skin’s microbiome to strengthen skin defences, help slow the signs of ageing, reduce fine lines and wrinkles; retinols (such as Vitamin A) to help cell regeneration, prevent acne, smooth fine lines and wrinkles and more; peptides (such as the Copper ingredient) to help stimulate collagen production.

 Sold out